“I created an AI assistant for Laravel developers that handles all the boring work.”

 npm install -D @tailwindcss/typography

-This will install the plugin from NPM.
+This will install the plugin from the NPM repository.

 Now, add the plugin to your tailwind.config.js file.
 Open the file and add this code: